Ready for a Bike Ride? Check Out the Top 3 Health Benefits of Cycling

-“‘Is cycling good for me?’
+“‘Is cycling healthy for me?’
 I also asked myself this question at the beginning of my bike career.
 And I can answer with complete confidence: Yes, it is!,” said cycling expert and Race Across America participant Gerhard Gulewicz.
-Learn today about the three main health benefits of cycling and afterward hop on your bike for a ride 🙂

 Cycling is probably the best exercise for improving your fitness in a healthy way while burning off fat.
-But cycling isn’t just ideal for those looking to shed some weight – it is also perfect for people interested in getting physically active.
+But riding a bike isn’t just ideal for those looking to lose weight – it is also perfect for people interested in getting physically active.
 “Cycling is simply fun to do… even if it is sometimes a bit strenuous at first,” admitted the cycling expert.

-Cycling works your cardiovascular system and boosts your metabolism.
+Another benefit of cycling is that it works your cardiovascular system and increases your metabolism.
 Provided, of course, that you pedal at the right intensity!
 “Newcomers to cycling often make the mistake of riding too fast.
 Hop in the saddle and full speed ahead – this is usually what people think.
 But this is the wrong approach if you want to improve your health in the long run.
 Choosing the right intensity and duration is very important.”

 When you are starting out, try to go cycling for 30 minutes 2 times the first week.
 Then add a third 30-minute ride in the second week.
 In week 3, you can start to lengthen each ride by 5 to 10 minutes.
 You should wait a while before attempting any really long rides.
 And always remember the following rule: it’s not the distance that kills you, but the intensity.

 For your first bike ride, you should select a flat route and cycle for no longer than 30 minutes.
 In terms of intensity, you should choose a pace where you can easily breathe through your nose.